FlorinTulba/RiverCrossing/ReadMe.md

 - - -

 The puzzles from the [Scenarios](./Scenarios/) folder are from a [River Crossing game](https://play.google.com/store/apps/details?id=com.androyal.rivercrossing.complete) from Google Play Store.
-The [bridge and torch problem](https://en.wikipedia.org/wiki/Bridge_and_torch_problem) is from Wikipedia.
+The [bridge and torch problem](./Scenarios/bridgeAndTorch.json) is from [Wikipedia](https://en.wikipedia.org/wiki/Bridge_and_torch_problem).
+The puzzle [parents with 4 children, a policeman and a thief](./Scenarios/parents4ChildrenCopAndThief.json) is from [here](http://www.japaneseiqtest.net/).

 * * *